SimonLucas/ntbea/README.md

 The NTBEA combines multi-armed bandits (actually combinatorial multi-armed bandits) with an evolutionary algorithm to provide a sample-efficient optimisation algorithm.
 Currently the algorithm works only in discrete search spaces.
 Continuous parameters can be handled by discretising them.
+We're working on an extended version that will also handle continuous parameters.
+Meanwhile you'll need to use some insight in to what makes a reasonable discretisation for each parameter.

 ## Aims

 NTBEA was developed to handle noisy optimisation problems in a sample-efficient way.
 The algorithm analyses the contribution of each individual parameter values, together with combinations of parameter values.
 Each combination is referred to as an N-Tuple.
-Typically we model each parameter individually (the 1-Tuples), then each pair (2-Tuples), sometimes the 3-Tuples and nearly always the N-Tuples (where the search space is N-dimensional).
+Typically we model each parameter individually (the 1-Tuples), then each pair (2-Tuples), sometimes the 3-Tuples and nearly always the single N-Tuple (where the search space is N-dimensional).

 A modified form of bandit equation (UCB with a type of progressive widening) is used